-The management committee may, from time to time, employ a general manager and other staff it considers necessary or appropriate, in each case for such period and on such conditions as the management committee determines.
+The Management Committee may, from time to time, employ a general manager and other staff it considers necessary or appropriate, in each case for such period and on such conditions as the Management Committee determines.
+A member of the Management Committee may perform paid functions for the Party.